parakalan/parakalan.github.io/_posts/2026-04-01-tn-elections.md

 TVK has framed this election explicitly as TVK versus DMK.
 Not TVK versus everyone — versus DMK specifically.
 The voter Vijay is speaking to is not an AIADMK defector.
 It is the young person, the first-time voter, the one who is fed up and wants something new.
 In any previous cycle, that person would have reluctantly voted DMK because there was no alternative that felt real.
 Polls suggest TVK could pull around 15% vote share.
 Even if that only translates to 2-8 seats, the votes do not disappear — they come disproportionately out of DMK’s totals.
 A vote for Vijay in a close constituency is, functionally, a vote that helps EPS sleep better on the night of May 4th.

-The numbers are close and the four-way contest (include NTK) creates genuine local variation.
+The numbers are close and the four-way contest — NTK included — creates genuine local variation.
 But if DMK loses, the story will have started in the coalition room, where a party with 0.5% vote share got 10 seats while its Dalit allies were told to take what they were given.

 *For constituency-level data across all 234 seats and all four alliances, see my [TN 2026 Elections Factsheet](https://sudhar.xyz/tn-2026-elections-factsheet.html).*